 Art lovers will enjoy museum-hopping in Český Krumlov.
 The Egon Schiele Art Centrum is a throve of classical and contemporary pieces.
 The Regional Museum showcases artifacts, ethnographic displays, and archaeological exhibits.
 Meanwhile, the Marionette Museum is home to a collection of 19th-century puppets and stages.
 These and several other museums make Český Krumlov a cultural haven.

-Prague to Cesky Krumlov day trip by train or by bus takes about 3 hours.
+Prague to Cesky Krumlov day tour by train or by bus takes about 3 hours.
 Around eight buses run between Na Knizeci in Prague to Český Krumlov every day.
 A one-way trip costs around 200CZK.

 A Taste of České Budějovice

 One of the most popular day trips from Prague by train, České Budějovice, the home of Budvar beer, České Budějovice is always included in brewery tours.
-You can sign up for a tour to learn how Budvar beer is brewed and get a taste of it straight from the tap.
+You can sign up for a guided tour to learn how Budvar beer is brewed and get a taste of it straight from the tap.
 Have a meal at one of the local pubs and enjoy authentic Czech cuisine along with your Bud.